 Are your Amazon sales not going anywhere?
 Many know the feeling.
+It’s all too common to get excited about a good sales day, just to see your revenue bottom out again the next.

 That’s the bad news.
 The good news?
 The total size of the pie is growing.
 Amazon’s revenue is growing at a huge rate, and so is the share of sales from third-party sellers.